 The good news?
 Many in-person events can be easily adjusted to function online!
 We’ll walk you through a few ideas of what this could look like below, and point you to some helpful resources for more specific guidance.
 If you’ve had experience pivoting to online and have thoughts to share with the network—pro-tips, challenges, etc.—let us know at [email protected].

 Adjusting programs to exist online

-This year, Culture Days is supporting two main types of digital experiences: livestreams and recordings.
+Culture Days supports two main types of digital experiences: livestreams and recordings.
 Livestreams invite audiences to view your program in real time, on a specific date during the festival.
-Digital recordings can be put up and viewed at any time.
-Whichever you decide, here’s some tips, ideas, and considerations for each:
+Digital recordings can be uploaded and viewed at any time.
+Whichever you decide, here are some tips, ideas, and considerations for each:

 All about livestreams